Effect of strain on the electronic and magnetic properties of bilayer T-phase VS2: A first-principles study: Introduction

 Typically, layers of vanadium (V) based TMDs exist in two structural phases, namely the 2H phase characterized by trigonal prismatic coordination, and the 1T phase with octahedral coordination \cite{kan2015density, zhang2013dimension}.
-Most primitive TMDs inherently lack of magnetic properties, which limits their applicability in magnetic-based devices.
+Most primitive TMDs lack magnetic properties, which hinders their suitability for applications relying on magnetism.
 Nevertheless, inducing magnetic properties in these materials is feasible with various techniques, such as doping with various point defects, adsorption of non-metal elements, or exploiting edge effects \cite{shidpour2010density, he2010magnetic, wang2011ultra, li2008mos2, ma2011graphene, ma2011electronic}.
 For instance, the formation of triple vacancies in single-layer MoS$_{2}$ has been proposed as a tool to generate a net magnetic moment, whereas other defects related to Mo and S atoms do not affect the non-magnetic ground state \cite{xiao2011electrochemically}.
 In MoS$_{2}$ nanoribbons, the interplay of defects and adsorption can be used for tuning between non-magnetic and magnetic states, depending on the type of defects introduced and the specific sites where the adatoms are adsorbed.
 However, extending this ability to other TMD materials has proven to be intricate, as the induced magnetic properties are highly dependent on the nature of defects, edge states, and position of dopants, which leads to significant experimental challenges.